substance/legacy-docs/substance/tutorial/content.md

     $ node convert.js lorem_ipsum.md lorem_ipsum.json

 Great.
-Now try the same with your very own Markdown document.
+Now do the same with your very own Markdown document.
 If you don't get to convert your markdown file, please let us know in the [issue tracker](https://github.com/substance/converter/issues).

 Present your article {#display}
 =====================================================

 In collaboration with [eLife](http://elifesciences.org), we have developed an interactive reader for scientific documents which is based on the Substance Document Model, [eLife Lens](http://lens.substance.io).
-In this lesson we'll be displaying your freshly generated Substance Article using a customized build of eLife Lens, the Substance.Reader.
+In this lesson we'll be displaying your freshly generated Substance Article using a customized build of eLife Lens, the [Substance.Reader](http://github.com/substance/reader).

 ## Setup